bigeverchick/tiny-chick-share/README.md

 If the original images are too large, you can choose whether to upload a compressed version.

-Suitable for transferring files without installing third-party apps,which works well on game console.
+Suitable for transferring files without installing third-party apps, which works well on a game console.